RomanJ55/Java-Sorting-Algo-Visualizer/README.md

 My first Java Project
  - learning Java by re-building my python project
+ - Swing for GUI
+ - Threading for the visualisations in real time
- - may not be optimal coded since I'm still exploring Java and its libralies
+ - may not be optimal coded(and messy) since I'm still exploring Java and its libralies

 Currently supporting:
  - bubble sort